theiiienrique/theiiienrique.github.io/docs/wordpress.md

 <Step>

-Optional: If adding an artist statement or content warning, paste it in the first **Rich text** block.
+Optional: If you plan to add an artist statement or content warning, paste it in the first **Rich text** block.
 Include the artist statement in quotations (`"`) and the content warning in _italic_ type.
 Otherwise, delete this block.

 </Step>